kpetersen/kpetersen.github.io/eats/desserts/_posts/2012-2-17-chocolate-souffle.markdown

 ---
 layout: post
-title: Chocolate Soufflé
+title: Chocolate Souffle
 ---

-# Chocolate Soufflé
+# Chocolate Souffle
 I found [this](http://eatocracy.cnn.com/2012/02/06/rise-to-the-occasion-with-homemade-chocolate-souffle/) recipe for a chocolate soufflé on CNN.com's [Eatocracy](http://eatocracy.cnn.com/?hpt=ea_ea) and had to give it a try.
 You can read all about our kitchen experiment (complete with pictures) [here]().